-with permission from Kate's Paperie, for whom I did
+with permission from Kate's Paperie, for whom I did this illustration |

 In the Philippines, and especially in my hometown, there is no Target or Michael's or giant craft store.
 You can't just dash out and pick up a hand press (a mythical item I've never even seen in real life), a bone folder, or a heating pad.
 There are no star-shaped punches or gilt frame stickers to be found, no ink pads in jewel colours, no....yes, I'll stop now.